-- The dietary exposure assessments indicate that the residues associated with the MRLs do not represent an unacceptable risk to public health and safety.
+- The dietary exposure assessments indicate, where appropriate, that the residues associated with the MRLs do not represent an unacceptable risk to public health and safety.
 The APVMA has already registered the chemical products in this Application and the rejection of the MRLs would result in legally treated food not being able to be legally sold.
-Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity. - The APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on commodities as outlined in this Application. - The Therapeutic Goods Administration (TGA) of the Commonwealth Department of Health and Ageing has undertaken an appropriate toxicological assessment of the chemical products and has established relevant acceptable daily intakes (ADI) and where applicable the acute reference doses.
+Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity. - The APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on commodities as outlined in this Application. - The OCS has undertaken an appropriate toxicological assessment of the chemical products and has established relevant acceptable daily intakes (ADI) and where applicable acute reference doses.